omgdory/FlapPy-Bird/README.md

 ===========
 My first beginner project!
 Created using Python and the official [PyGame](https://github.com/pygame/pygame) library.

-At the moment, no executable file exists for the program-- coming soon!
+At the moment, no executable file exists for the program.

-This repository will display all related files and sources for this project.
+This repository displays all related files and sources for this project.
 Dependencies are not listed.